orryverducci/StreamSDR/docs/installing.md

             docker run -d --name streamsdr --publish 1234:1234 --privileged orryverducci/streamsdr

-        This command runs the container with priviledged capabilities, which allows full access to the hardware connected to the host system.
+        This command runs the container with privileged capabilities, which allows full access to the hardware connected to the host system.
 If you don't wish to enable this you can remove `--privileged` from the command, but you will instead need to use the `--device` option to specifically allow access to each SDR device you wish to use.

     * **Docker Compose:**